ucdavis-bioinformatics-training/2023-May-Introduction-to-the-Command-Line-for-Bioinformatics/cli/extra.md

 This is taking the output of the find command and then creating a list of all the filenames which it adds to the command given to xargs.
 So, in this case, after "xargs" comes "wc -l"... so "wc -l" will get run on the entire list of filenames from find.

-.bashrc/.bash_profile, aliases & the PATH variable
+.bashrc/.zshrc, aliases & the PATH variable
 -----------------------------------------------------

 On a Linux system, there is usually a user-modifiable file of commands that gets run every time you log in.
 This is used to set up your environment the way that you want it.
-On our systems, the file is ".bash_profile" and it resides in your home directory.
-Sometimes the file is called ".bashrc" as well.
-Take a look at a .bash_profile:
+On Windows it is called ".bashrc" and it resides in your home directory.
+On Mac it is called ".zshrc".
+Sometimes the file is called ".bash_profile".
+Take a look at a .bashrc:

-    cat ~/.bash_profile
+    cat ~/.bashrc

 This one has a lot of stuff in it to set up the environment.
-Now take a look at your own .bash_profile.
+Now take a look at your own .bashrc.
 One of the things you set up was adding to the PATH variable.
 One thing that is very useful to add to the PATH variable is the "." directory.
 This allows you to execute things that are in your current directory, specified by ".".
-So, let's use nano to edit our .bash_profile and add "." to PATH:
+So, let's use nano to edit our .bashrc and add "." to PATH:

-    nano ~/.bash_profile
+    nano ~/.bashrc
 Add ":." to the PATH variable by adding this line:

 **export PATH=$PATH:.**